hsemple/QGIS_Tutorials/source/spatial_data.rst

     * A map showing mines in the USA based on web services data that you accessed.

-The data used for this lab can pertain to any county in Michigan, however, I have downloaded data for Wayne County and have made them available for those who do not as yet feel comfortable downloading data from govt websites.
+The data used for this lab can pertain to any county in Michigan, however, I have downloaded data for Wayne County and have made them available on Canvas for those who do not as yet feel comfortable downloading data from government websites.

-Download at least 8 different layers.
-The layers should include at least 3 shapefiles, a DEM, a satellite imagery, an OGS web map map layer, an ArcGIS Server Rest Service layer, and an orthophoto (aerial photo).
+You should download at least 8 different layers.
+The layers should include at least 3 shapefiles, a DEM, a satellite imagery, an OGC web map layer, an ArcGIS Server Rest Service layer, and an orthophoto (aerial photo).
 The orthophoto will cover just a small part of your study area, not the entire county.